16

 Thank you thank you!!
 Every sewing resource I have has instructions for a large bust adjustment I’ve been looking all over for this.
 Off to the sewing room!

-On , Laura Gribbin said:
+Laura Gribbin

 Any tips on how to adjust a pattern such as VOGUE 8288 for an A-cup?
 My daughter is making a prom dress and this style top is so difficult to fit to a small bust.
 Too much fabric under the arm but taking in the side seams doesn’t do enough.
 There are no darts and no curves to reduce, so normal bust reduction techniques don’t help us.